Advanced Academic Programs (AAP) - Full Time Services Screening Process

 Other AAP Opportunities

-The window for referring a student for Level IV AAP services is Aug 23-Dec 15.
+The window for referring a student for Full-Time AAP services is Aug 23-Dec 15.
 If a parent chooses not to refer a student or misses the window, many other AAP opportunities are available.
 AAP curriculum is accessible in every K-6 classroom without referral or eligibility.
-Parents can also submit a referral for school-based services (Level II-III) at any point in the school year.
+Parents can also submit a referral for Subject-Specific or Part-Time AAP Services at any point in the school year.

 In fact, AAP curriculum and strategies are available to all classes beginning in kindergarten.
 There are multiple pathways for students to access AAP on the K-12 continuum of services.
-Full-time placement (level IV) is one of many services on the AAP continuum and is only available in grades 3-8.
-Beginning in middle school, AAP honors coursework is open-enrollment and does not include an identification process.
-Advanced coursework at the high school level are all open-enrollment and include opportunities for honors, AP, IB, dual enrollment, and other opportunities for students to develop their talent and interest areas.
+Full-Time placement is one of many services on the AAP continuum and is only available in grades 3-8.
+Beginning in middle school, AAP honors coursework is open enrollment and does not include an identification process.
+Advanced coursework at the high school level is all open-enrollment and includes opportunities for honors, AP, IB, dual enrollment, and other opportunities for students to develop their talent and interest areas.

 In grades 7-12, students can self-select the specific course areas where they want or need a greater degree of challenge in interest or strength areas.